Philadelphia Lands On Time Magazine World's Greatest Places List

 PHILADELPHIA (CBS) — As travel begins to pick up again, Philadelphia has just been named one of the top destinations to visit.
 Time Magazine released its list of the World’s Greatest Places Tuesday and the City of Brotherly Love made the cut.

-The magazine specifically mentioned the city’s food and art scene including the huge makeover at the Museum of Art that was unveiled earlier this year.READ MORE: Report: Philadelphia Eagles Tickets Prices Increase 84% Over Last 15 Years
+The magazine specifically mentioned the city’s food and art scene including the huge makeover at the Museum of Art that was unveiled earlier this year.READ MORE: 4 People Injured In Crash Involving SEPTA Bus In North Philadelphia

-Click here to see the full list.READ MORE: Man Shot, Killed Outside Of Pat's Steaks In South Philadelphia, Suspect Arrested
+Click here to see the full list.READ MORE: Olympic Fans Fighting To Get 100% Ticket Refunds From New Jersey-Based Company CoSport

-MORE NEWS: Flames Break Out At Wimberly Spanish Food Pizza And Pasta In Lansdale
+MORE NEWS: Two Philadelphia Restaurants Land In TripAdvisor's Travelers' Choice Best Of the Best Awards For Restaurants